Inclusive Education Specialist, Visiting Assistant Professor

 Lawrence University is a selective undergraduate liberal arts college and conservatory of music located in Appleton, Wisconsin.
 Lawrence is committed to enhancing the diversity of its faculty and staff and provides a variety of social and mentoring opportunities for employees from underrepresented groups.
 The Department of Biology has excellent facilities to support faculty research and teaching, including state-of-the-art facilities for use in cell culture work and several model genetic and ecological systems, biological imaging, and plant and animal terrestrial and aquatic science research.
 Recent postdoctoral and adjunct faculty have been highly successful at obtaining tenure-track positions.

 Candidates should submit the following at https://lawrencecareers.silkroad.com/: (1) a letter explaining your interest in Lawrence and describing ways you can help Lawrence become more inclusive, (2) a curriculum vitae, including names and contact information for three individuals who can be solicited for letters of recommendation (two of which can attest specifically to teaching), (3) a single pdf with separate statements on teaching, scholarship, and diversity; in their teaching statement, candidates must address their commitment to fostering a truly engaged and supportive experience for a diverse community of learners, (4) graduate transcripts.
-The position will remain open until filled; for best consideration, submit materials by February 22nd, 2019.
+The position will remain open until filled; for best consideration, submit materials no later than June 1, 2019.

 See https://lawrencecareers.silkroad.com/lawrenceuniversity/About_Us.html for more information about Lawrence and the surrounding community.Job Location Appleton, Wisconsin, United StatesPosition TypeFull-Time/Regular